bhl-gn-workshop/Identification-Key-Finder/README.md

 12. [ProblemsNoticedSearchingKeys.txt](./ProblemsNoticedSearchingKeys.txt): This is a list of problems encountered as we began searching the line-by-line OCR.
 13. README.md: This is the file you are in.

-Discussion/Known limitations:

-1. Locating identification keys in the BHL corpus turns out to be more difficult than expected.
-The major problem is that we are unable to distinguish the subheadings introducing a key from citations of works that are identification keys and other mentions of keys that are not immediately followed by a key.
-Joel mentioned that he may be able to come up with a way to identify headings in the text.
-If this becomes available.
-It would make it much easier to find the beginnings of keys.
-2. Because identification keys generally have a distinct structure, AI-based approaches for locating keys may be useful.
-These could be based either on OCR text or page images.
-To get this going, we would need a diverse sample of keys from the BHL corpus.
-3. As a first step stick to item-level approach that would allow us to create an index of BHL works that contain identification keys.
-Ideally this would be followed with a more precise approach that would pinpoint the specific locations of keys in the text, so we could support queries of taxon names that occur in identification keys.
-4. How to integrate the links to likely keys into BHL search pages?
-What does it take to add a Subject header (e.g. LC classification code) for "Keys" in BHL?
-5. As a first step, we could set up curated BHL collections for identification keys in works annotated with certain subjects like Entomology, Botany, etc.